LEARN

 Threat Summary:

 Not globally threatened.
 A BirdLife “restricted-range” species.
 Locally common to very common, with as many as 400 recorded in a single flock.
-A total of 2851 birds were exported by Indonesia between 1981 and 1990, which is not thought to cause significant declines; however, its commercial importation into Europe from Indonesia was banned in Nov 1987.
+Indonesia exported 2851 birds between 1981 and 1990, which was not thought to cause significant declines; however, its commercial importation into Europe from Indonesia was banned in Nov 1987. is considered to have a medium dependency on forest habitat and tree cover is estimated to have declined by 4.8% within its mapped range over the past three generations.
+It is tentatively suspected that this may have led to a 1-19% decline in its population over the same time frame.

 Range:

-NE New Guinea, from Humboldt Bay, Irian Jaya, east to Huon Gulf, Papua New Guinea.
+NE New Guinea, from Humboldt Bay, West Papua, east to Huon Gulf, Papua New Guinea.

 Habitat: